 If you think it’s difficult understanding why you’re processing life in a certain way, it’s near impossible to fathom the complexities of others!
-But today’s chapter shines light on the basic ethos behind our thoughts and behaviour…
+But today’s chapter gives a basic ethos behind actions that build…

 READ 1 CORINTHIANS 8 Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.